PandoraPay/go-pandora-pay/docs/running.md

         - restart tor `sudo service tor restart`
         - copy your onion address `sudo nano /var/lib/tor/pandora_pay_hidden_service/`
         - use the parameter `--tor-onion="YOUR_ONION_ADDRESS_FROM_ABOVE"`

+# DISCLAIMER:
+This source code is released for research purposes only, with the intent of researching and studying a decentralized p2p network protocol.

+PANDORAPAY IS AN OPEN SOURCE COMMUNITY DRIVEN RESEARCH PROJECT.
+THIS IS RESEARCH CODE PROVIDED TO YOU "AS IS" WITH NO WARRANTIES OF CORRECTNESS.
+IN NO EVENT SHALL THE CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES.
+USE AT YOUR OWN RISK.

+You may not use this source code for any illegal or unethical purpose; including activities which would give rise to criminal or civil liability.

+Under no event shall the Licensor be responsible for the activities, or any misdeeds, conducted by the Licensee.